Cobatsu/Group-Chat-App/README.md

 * Users can create and delete rooms.
 * Users can create, delete, reply and update the messages.
-* Users can see unread messages.
+* Users can see the number of unread messages.

 # Images